10 Unmistakeable Signs It's Time to Find a New Job

 mature businessman looking through large windows at city below

-Thinking about finding a new job every now and then is completely normal.
+It's normal to think about finding a new job occasionally.
 Constantly daydreaming about it, however, is a strong indication that you need a change.

 Your stress levels have risen due to work